 Alexia launched Alexia Jones HR/LR Consulting in 2019 where she develops partnerships and collaboration between managers, union representatives, employees and other stakeholders in order to strategize successful approaches to complex labour relations issues and implement creative solutions to workplace problems.
 Alexia has worked in HR/LR in both the public and private sectors for over 20 years.

-Alexia regularly advises managers on all manner of workplace issues including collective agreement interpretation, workplace polices, and accommodation issues.
 Outside of work, Alexia is an avid fan of reading and in particular loves Canadian literature.
-The book club that Alexia belongs to is nearly 10 years strong and have often been heard to describe themselves as a wine club with a reading problem.
+The book club that Alexia belongs to is over 10 years strong and have often been heard to describe themselves as a wine club with a reading problem.